 The sphere indicates the strength of the lenses.
-Before the value stands a plus if you are farsighted, or a minus if you are nearsighted.
-Please pay careful attention to the symbol when placing your order.
-Should there be no symbol, typically this indicates a plus value.
+A plus (+) symbol can be found in front of the value if you are farsighted and a minus (-) if you are short-sighted.
+Please pay attention to the symbol when placing your order.
+Should there be no symbol, this usually indicates a plus (+) value.

 Pupillary distance (PD)

-The pupillary distance describes the respective positioning between the middel point of your pupil and the middle of your nose's bridge.
-This will typically be given separate for the right and left eye, and are typically between 25 and 38mm.
-In many cases this value is also noted as a single number between 50 and 76 mm.
-Here you can take for your order half of this value for each respective eye (for example, a given value of 60 mm would indicate a distance of 30 mm for both the right and left eyes).
+The pupillary distance is the respective positioning between the centre of your pupil and the middle of the bridge of your nose.
+This tends to be different for both right and left eye, and is usually between 25 and 38mm.
+This value is often noted as a single number between 50 and 76 mm.
+In this case denote half of this value for each respective eye e.g. If you have a value of 60mm, this would indicate a distance of 30mm for both the right and left eyes respectively.

-Cylinder (ZYL/ CYL) – Only relevant for those with corneal irregularities
+Cylinder (ZYL/ CYL) – This is only relevant for those with corneal irregularities.

 The cylinder indicates the height of the corneal curvature.
-Please be aware of the preceding symbols during your order.
-Should no symbol be given, typically this indicates a plus-value.
+Note previous such values when ordering.
+Should there be no symbol noted, this then indicates a plus (+) value.

-Axis (A/ACH) – Only relevant for those with corneal irregularities
+Axis (A/ACH) – This is only relevant for those with corneal irregularities.

-The axis is expressed in degrees and describes the orientation of the required cylinders for correction of corneal irregularity.
-It is required in order to be able to properly align your lenses.
+The axis is expressed in degrees and defines the alignment of the required cylinders for the correction of corneal irregularities.
+You will need this so that your lenses are properly aligned.
 The axis is always between 0° and 180°.

-The addition (supplement) describes the strength of your lenses that, in addition to the distance correction, need to assist with seeing in close proximity; for example, when reading.
-This value is always positive and is most often identical in both eyes.
-As a result, it is commonly only given once.
+The addition (ADD) denotes the strength of your lenses, in addition to the distance correction.
+This is relevant for those who also need assistance when seeing things in close proximity, e.g. when reading.
+This value is always positive and is often identical in both eyes.

-Tip for multifocal lenses: Please be aware, that the values for multifocal glasses vary for every frame.
-As a result, it is especially important that the alignment values are measured directly for your frames.
-We recommend that before purchasing you order the desired frames to try at home free for 10 days.
+Tip for multifocal lenses: Please be aware that the values for multifocal glasses vary with every frame.
+It is especially important that the alignment values are measured directly for your frames.
+We recommend that before purchasing you try on your desired frames with our 10-day home trial service.

-Tip for contact lenses: Unfortunately it is not possible to directly carry over your glasses values to contact lenses.
-This is because the lenses lie directly on your cornea while glasses maintain a distance from your eyes.
-As a result, contact lenses should always be fit with the individual assistance of an optician.
+Tip for contact lenses: It is not possible to carry over your prescription for your glasses to contact lenses.
+This is because the lenses lie directly on your cornea while glasses are at a distance from your eyes.
+Contact lenses should always be fitted with assistance of an optician.